pioupiou-archive/api-doc/docs/api/live/index.md

 ## Error codes

-An ```HTTP/1.1 200 OK``` header is sent when the request is successful.
+An ```HTTP/1.1 200 OK``` header is sent on successful request.
 HTTP status code other than ```200``` means that an error has occured.

-In most case, the application will return a JSON object, containing details about the error.
+In most cases the application will return a JSON object, including details about the error.

 ```bash
 $ curl -i "http://api.pioupiou.fr/v1/live/999999"